-The Company did not recognize any impairment charges related to its intangible assets in the first quarter of fiscal 2023.
+The Company did not recognize any impairment charges related to its intangible assets during the three months ended March 31, 2023 and 2022, or in the six months ended March 31, 2023.
 In the first quarter of fiscal 2022, as a result of a planned change in the use of the asset, the Company recorded an impairment of \$6.2 million against the Shape trade name intangible asset, which was reflected in the Sales and Marketing line item on the Company's consolidated income statement.

-During the three months ended December 31, 2022 and 2021, the Company did not recognize any impairment charges related to goodwill or long-lived assets.
+During the three and six months ended March 31, 2023 and 2022, the Company did not recognize any impairment charges related to goodwill or long-lived assets.